 Employer-supported volunteering is a Corporate Social Responsibility tool that’s about much more than the bottom line.
 It’s less corporate and impersonal than just giving donations and fundraising.
 It’s a motivational no-brainer to offer staff the opportunity to give back in ways that personally interest them.

-If you want to find out more about how Social Good Connect can inject flexibility and tangible impact into your social responsibility strategy then why not give us a call, or sign up to our mailing list for regular insights and advise on CSR and employee volunteering?
+If you want to find out more about how Social Good Connect can inject flexibility and tangible impact into your social responsibility strategy, just like Forth Valley College, then why not give us a call, or sign up to our mailing list for regular insights and advise on CSR and employee volunteering?